 When wiring the Air Locker actuator switch(es) and solenoid(s) to an ARB Air Compressor, all connections can easily be set up directly from the supplied wiring loom.
-(Fig. 17.)
+(Fig.Error!
+Reference source not found.)

 NOTE : 180409 model loom shown for reference only.
 Refer to your ARB Air Compressor Installation Guide for details on configuring your installation.